hugotkk/aws-lab/README.md

 I will use SSM automation to create a AMI with docker, aws, sam, git installed

-Then use cloudformation to create a instance to deployment
+Then use cloudformation to create an instance for the deployment

 # Create ami for ssm automation